Indranil102/headphone_selling-_page/README.md

 # HEADPHONE SELLING UI-UX PAGE
-I created a page with the help of Figma and it also has prototype
+I created a page with the help of Figma and it also has a prototype

-You can access the file by link https://www.figma.com/file/qP2YRIerQCQO6AhMElUCoo/headphonehomepage?type=design&node-id=0%3A1&mode=design&t=E1hpgOSsrpE2YcN5-1
+You can access / fully preview the file by link https://www.figma.com/file/qP2YRIerQCQO6AhMElUCoo/headphonehomepage?type=design&node-id=0%3A1&mode=design&t=E1hpgOSsrpE2YcN5-1

 The preview of the page